Stalbridge: Stalbridge House

-In 1618 Mervyn Tuchet (or Audley), 2nd Earl of Castlehaven, who had inherited Stalbridge Park from his father, decided to build a mansion house on his Stalbridge estate.
+In 1618 Mervyn Tuchet, 2nd Earl of Castlehaven, who had inherited Stalbridge Park from his father, decided to build a mansion house on his Stalbridge estate.
 He enclosed an area used as common land to the northwest of the church, moving tenant farmers out, and built a Jacobean style mansion, the fifth largest house in Dorset.

 In 1631 the earl's eldest son James brought a case against him for "unnatural practices", and he was subsequently executed.

 James sold the house to Richard Boyle, 1st Earl of Cork.
 After his father's death, the scientist Robert Boyle became Lord of the Manor, and the house was his residence between 1644 and 1652.
 It was here that he conducted many of his experiments.

 At some point during the house's history a 2 m stone wall was built around the boundary of Stalbridge Park.
 There is some argument as to when and why the wall was built.
-It may have been commissioned by Castlehaven as a status symbol, work for French prisoners of the Napoleonic Wars, or as work for local labourers in times of high unemployment.
+It may have been commissioned by Castlehaven as a status symbol, work for French prisoners of war during the Napoleonic Wars, or as work for local labourers in times of high unemployment.

-By 1822 the house was in poor repair and the current owner, the Marquess of Anglesey, had it demolished.
+By 1822 the house was in poor repair and the owner, Henry Paget, 1st Marquess of Anglesey, had it demolished.
 By 1827 all that remained was the raised area where it had stood.
 The stone was sold off and much of it is in use elsewhere in the town, including the large farm house which now stands in the park.

 There are many popular local myths and ghost stories about the demise of the house, mostly involving a fire destroying the house.

 Stalbridge Park features in Thomas Hardy's Wessex as "Stapleford Park".

 Governance

-Stalbridge is the major part of Blackmore electoral ward.
-The ward also includes Stourton Caundle and south to the Lydlinch area.
-The ward population at the 2011 census was 3,574.
 Stalbridge is part of the North Dorset parliamentary constituency.

+Stalbridge is part of the Stalbridge and Marnhull electoral ward, which elects 1 member to Dorset Council.

+Historically, Stalbridge was in Sturminster Rural District from 1894 to 1974, and North Dorset district from 1974 to 2019.

 Demographics

-The town of Stalbridge had a population of 2,396 as of the 2011 census.
-There were 1,151 males and 1,210 females.
-The population includes 365 children under the age of 18, 1,167 people between the ages of 18 and 64, leaving 829 people aged 65 and over.
-The town is 98.5% white, with 0.7% of the population being Asian, and 0.3% Black.
-Religiously, the town is largely Christian, with Christians constituting 79.8% of the population.
-Another 19.4% are not religious, with 0.5% being Buddhist, corresponding to 11 people.
-There are also 2 Muslims and 1 Jew in the town, according to 2011 figures.